quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 ![Pushover Notification Example](../images/tutorials/currency-alerting/pushover_notification.png){width=60%}

 Depending on your threshold value and the price fluctuations, it might take a few minutes for you to get a notification.
-In the meantime, you can inspect the logs as we've been doing previously.
+While you are waiting to receive a notification, you can inspect the logs, as shown previously.

 ![Pushover Logs](../images/tutorials/currency-alerting/success-pushover.png)